 Bicycles in good mechanic condition (children & adults)

 Men’s & women’s clothing – if teens won’t wear it

-Damaged furniture-torn, soiled or in need of repair curtains, tablecloths beds, bunk beds, mattresses, box springs, waterbeds, coil springs, cribs, Car seats
+Torn, soiled or in need of repair curtains, tablecloths, beds, bunk beds, mattresses, box springs, waterbeds, coil springs, cribs, car seats

-Refrigerators, dishwashers, stoves, washing machines, etc. Televisions & computer monitors
+Refrigerators, dishwashers, stoves, washing machines, televisions, computer monitors